My name is Michael Cardell Widerkrantz. People usually call me "MC".

 Explained and commented version.

-Before that I worked as your regular C/Unix code monkey for many years.
+Before that I was mostly your regular C/Unix code monkey, but with a slight focus on network protocols.
 See résumé for the boring details.

-I also maintain the servers for hack.org and some vanity domains hosted there.
+I also maintain the servers for for the services at hack.org and some vanity domains hosted there.

 I was born and grew up in the vicinity of Hudiksvall in the north of Sweden.
 I discovered computers and programming in 1981 but couldn't afford a computer of my own until 1985 when I bought a horrible Commodore Plus 4 for a bargain.
 Read more about current and previous computers.

 I was bullied through primary school but somehow managed to survive.
-Computers, books and music helped.
-In upper secondary school I completed some courses ahead of time to get more time with computers.
+Computers, books, and music helped.
+In upper secondary school (USA: senior high school) I completed some courses ahead of time to get more time with computers.
 Like it says in the Kraftwerk song: "It's more fun to compute!"

-More or less by chance I moved to Linköping in 1991, ostensibly to study at Linköping University (BA 1994), then discovered the Lysator Academic Computer Society, met my first wife Helena, had some kids, got my first real job and ended up spending a surprisingly long time there.
+More or less by chance I moved to Linköping in 1991, ostensibly to study at Linköping University, then discovered the Lysator Academic Computer Society, met my first wife Helena, had some kids, got my first real job and ended up spending a surprisingly long time there.

-In 2004 Petra, myself and the kids moved to Malmö in the south of Sweden, again more or less by chance.
+In 2004 I moved with my new wife Petra and the kids to Malmö in the south of Sweden, again more or less by chance.

 Like Andrew Eldritch says, "Books are the best technology there is".
-We have at least eleven bookcases full of SF & F and arcana of everything from politics, medicine, history, linguistics, computer science to conspiracy theories and scientific scepticism, and all things in-between.
+We have at least 21 bookcases full of SF&F and arcana of everything from politics, medicine, history, linguistics, computer science to conspiracy theories and scientific scepticism, and all things in-between.

 I listen to a lot of music.
 I'm fond of saying I'm an old punk that somehow discovered electronic music.
 I mostly listen to a lot of industrial, dark/cold wave, neofolk and other vaguely gothy stuff, but also a lot of classical music and, yes, some punk.